level-level/Clarkson-Theme/theme/index.md

 ## BrowserSync
 Keeping multiple browsers and devices synchronized, along with injecting updated CSS and JS in your browser.

-## Bower
+## NPM as Front-end package management
-Front-end package management that just installs the right versions of the packages you need and their dependencies. *
+Front-end package management that just installs the right versions of the packages you need and their dependencies. * Since NPM 5.0 a `package.lock` is supported so we don't need Yarn for this.

-Currently Roots Sage 9.0 theme already uses an `npm` and Yarn only setup, but it's up to you to swap this out.
-Our next `0.3.0` release will drop Bower for a NPM 5.0 only package installation because that version supports a `.lock` file.

-## asset-builder
-For the JSON file based asset pipeline. *

-> \* Yupp, we borrowed the Gulp file of Roots Sage.
+> \* Yupp, we borrowed the Gulp file of Roots Sage 8.5.
 Thank you!
 Just go to the `development` folder where all the tooling files are.